 Remember that you will have less energy for a few weeks following your surgery and that you need to reduce your physical activity to help your body fully recover.

-After breast reduction surgery, some NJ patients might experience a temporary infection, some bleeding, or have a reaction to the type of anesthesia used during the operation.
+After breast reduction surgery, some NJ patients might experience a temporary infection, some bleeding, or a reaction to the type of anesthesia used during the operation.
 These conditions are rare and your plastic surgeon will give you detailed instructions to follow to assist in the prevention of these possible outcomes.